worldforge/cyphesis/dox/entities.md

 Internally each Type is handled by the TypeNode class.

+## Properties

+The behaviour of entities is mainly driven by various properties.
+Properties are named, with the only allowed characters being [a-z0-9_].
+There are three visibility levels for properties.
+These are determined by the names of the properties.

+### Private properties

+Properties that starts with "__" (for example "__curse") are "private".
+These can only be seen by the simulation and admin clients.
+The entity to which they belong can't see them itself.
+These properties are meant to be used for internal and secret things, which would ruin the game if they were known by players.

+### Protected properties

+Properties that starts with "_" (for example "_thoughts") are "protected".
+These can only be seen by the simulation, admin clients and the entity to which they belong.
+Typically these would be properties that should be hidden to other players.

 ## Useful properties

 While the number of properties are large, there are a couple of base ones that are essential to have knowledge of.